 Just this past week, in fact, a Washington Post op-ed by Jennifer Rubin—a longtime, but now enlightened, conservative—ran with the headline, “Sane Republicans need to leave the GOP.”
 The pith is obvious enough, but far more insidious is the way the rhetoric of insanity is used to subtend her point, infusing it with emotion and the shame of stigma for those recalcitrant voters who refuse to cast aside their elephant pins.
 “Sane Republicans,” she tells us, “have no reasonable hope to rescue their party.”
 Those who have coopted it are so “nutty” not even Fox News can satiate their lust for “crazier ‘news’ outlets.”
 What’s more, a “rational approach to government … is irrelevant to the MAGA crowd.”
 This should sound familiar.

 Pelosi seems to suspect as much when she adds that the then-president “has done something so serious that there should be prosecution against him.”
 Serious according to what?
-Our laws, democracy, and Constitution, which even to this wary academic instills a sense of awe and reverence for the incredible, though mottled, experiment that it represents.
-If we make the case that Donald Trump has breached these, as terrifically flawed as they may be, what more do we gain from calling him crazy?
-Nothing but the gut punch, the affective cherry on top, the rhetorical piece de resistance to cover our bases so that even if all other arguments fail, we can at last appeal to those final bases for uniting a divided country.
+Until we can devise better standards, our laws, democracy, Constitution.
+If we make the case that Donald Trump has breached these, as terrifically flawed (and already ableist) as they may be, what more do we gain from calling him crazy?
+Nothing but the gut punch, the affective cherry on top, the rhetorical piece de resistance so that even if all other arguments fail, we can at last appeal to those final bases for uniting a divided country.

 Danger, derision, disability.

 Cover Image: Interior of Bedlam, William Hogarth, 1763 (Wikimedia Commons).
 Description: wealthy tourists–one of whom fans herself–watch the inmates of Bedlam Hospital.
 One plays the violin, another looks through a small periscope, while still another appears physically unwell.